-Clubs should support NHS Test and trace efforts by collecting name and contact information on participants at both training and matches.
+You must now adhere to the NHS Test and Trace system.
+This means collecting name and contact information of participants before all training sessions and matches.

 This information should be stored for 21 days in-line with the Government Recreational Team Sport Framework and collected/processed in accordance with the Data Protection Act 2018 and in line with GDPR principles.
 It should be used only for the purpose of NHS Test and Trace and, where requested to share with the NHS for Test and Trace purposes, the shared information should relate only to the match or training in which the player or supporter tested positive.
+By maintaining records of staff, customers and visitors, and displaying an official NHS QR poster, you will help NHS Test and Trace to identify and notify people who may have been exposed to the virus.